suf102/Trading-strategy-backtester/README.md

 ### Maximum Drawdown

+The maximum draw down represents the biggest loss possible if one was to enter the market at its peak and leave at its trough.
+This is a good measure of what the worst case scenario would be if one was to implement this strategy during one of the histoirical periods.

 ## The graphs

 I have included these to show how the returns will change over time with SMA, EMA and XMA.
 I have also included the the RSI at any given time, and lastly a graph of the close price with the various moving averages superimposed on top.